So where were we…

 “My hotel will be the first to be built from the point of view of the customer experience.”

 I never really got to ask him a question, but he gave me so much for just taking that risk of reaching out.
 If you have time to visit the Wynn, you can see how it’s different.

 Time has played out, and putting aside Steve Wynn’s recent fall from grace, look at what has happened.

 He did it.

-The Wynn and Encore are similar to Bellagio in esthetic but different in how the focus is the customer.
+The Wynn and Encore are similar to Bellagio in aesthetics but different in how the focus is the customer.

 What I mean is that in its effort to attract attention, use space, and grow more prominent, it has become hard to comprehend the scale, and what I see is a building for me to go inside.

-Most of Las Vegas, like the vampire bat, has become a slave to adaptation.
+Like the vampire bat, most of Las Vegas has become a slave to adaptation.
 Adapting to endless, intense competition.

 All of what Wynn did may have been to feed his ego.
-The reasons don’t matter as much as he defined how the Las Vegas strip would looks today because he saw where he wanted it to go decades ago.
+The reasons don’t matter as much as he defined how the Las Vegas Strip would look today because he saw where he wanted it to go decades ago.
 He wasn’t following someone else’s plan for success.
 He had his own.

 Are you mimicking some other person’s success?